houshuang/blog/content/posts/2008-03-09-individual-article-statistics-for-wikipedia-endless-amusement.md

 any topic on for many different languages simultaneously, so that one could see how news spread around the world, for example.

-Stian\
- (PS: Also have a look at the great page [summarizing the international reactions to Kosovo’s declaration of independence](http://en.wikipedia.org/wiki/International_reaction_to_the_2008_Kosovo_declaration_of_independence), with almost 200 sources summarized in a very clear format - this should
+*(PS: Also have a look at the great page [summarizing the international reactions to Kosovo’s declaration of independence](http://en.wikipedia.org/wiki/International_reaction_to_the_2008_Kosovo_declaration_of_independence), with almost 200 sources summarized in a very clear format - this should